Travel & Sleepovers

 Travelling, school trips and sleepovers are an important part of growing up.
 It’s where a child can become more independent, and learn to take responsibility for themselves, and they are a huge amount of fun.
 If a school or household does not know about your child's HIV and your child takes HIV medication, these things may seem a little difficult.
 We have heard from many HIV positive young people who were not allowed on school trips or to sleep at friends houses and they thought this was unfair and singled them out as being different.

 A child with HIV may often feel different and isolated.
 It is important to encourage them to participate in as much of their school and social life as they can and allow them to have the same opportunities as their friends.

 If you can afford it, then your child should be given the opportunity to go on school trips.
 If your child takes medication, this should not stop them going away.
 If the school knows your child has HIV, discuss the issue of medication with the member of staff you know and trust.
 If the school does not know, you may decide it is time to tell them and you can get some support for this page HIV and schools.

 If the school does not know and you are not ready to tell them, we would advise that you book an appointment with your child’s nurse at clinic to discuss the options you have.
 If your child is able to manage their own medication, the nurse will help you and your child work out how this can best be managed.
 If your child cannot, then the nurse may be able to give you alternative suggestions.
-Be imaginative, as your child does not want to miss out.
+Be imaginative, so you can ensure your child does not miss out.

 Staying at friends' houses